kylejones200/our_table/content/recipes/minty-marshmallow-stuffed-chocolate-cookies.md

   - "1/4 tsp peppermint extract"
   - "24-30 chocolate mint marshmallows (note these are smaller than full-size mallows…if you use the full-size, you'll need to cut in half.)"

+Fudgy Frosting:
+  - "2 cups confectioners' sugar"
+  - "1/4 cup cocoa powder"
+  - "4 Tbsp unsalted butter, melted and cooled"
+  - "1/4 cup milk"
+  - "1/4 tsp pure vanilla extract"

 allergens:
   - "dairy"
   - "eggs"
   - "gluten"

+notes: "If you can't find mint marshmallows, use plain marshmallows and add a drop of peppermint extract to the frosting."

 nutrition:
   calories: 68.0